fbpx

 When the applicant has left Canada:

-– If Stage 2 is positive and the applicant left Canada, they must apply for an Authorization to Return to Canada (ARC), if needed, to the visa office within 60 days of the decision notification.
+– If Stage 2 is positive and the applicant leaves Canada, they must apply for an Authorization to Return to Canada (ARC) to the visa office within 60 days of the decision notification.

 – The visa office (via email) of the positive decision and that the applicant may apply for an ARC.

-– If the applicant does not apply for an ARC within 60 days, the final decision with the information available on file is made.
+– If the applicant does not apply for an ARC within 60 days, IRCC makes the final decision with the information available on file.

-If the applicant requests an ARC, it will be processed as per standard procedures.
+If the applicant requests an ARC, IRCC processes it as per standard procedures.
 Once approved or if not needed, the visa office will:

-– The applicant is informed that they are responsible for any travel expenses, cost recovery fees and, if applicable, repayment of removal costs.
+– They inform the applicant of any travel expenses, cost recovery fees and, if applicable, repayment of removal costs.

 Negative Stage 2 Assessment

 When an applicant has received an exemption to address inadmissibility, neither they nor their family members should have any other inadmissibilities at the time of the final decision.
-If additional inadmissibilities are discovered at Stage 2, and when it is determined that the H&C factors do not outweigh these inadmissibilities, the application for permanent residence should be refused unless an exemption is granted on the Minister’s initiative or at the request of the applicant.
+If IRCC finds additional inadmissibilities at Stage 2, if H&C factors do not outweigh these inadmissibilities, they refuse the application for permanent residence unless an exemption is granted on the Minister’s initiative or at the request of the applicant.

-In these situations, the following steps are generally taken:
+In these situations, they take the following steps:

-– When applicable, an A44(1) report is also prepared and sent to the Minister’s delegate with a recommendation.
+• Prepare an A44(1) to send to the Minister’s delegate with a recommendation.

 An applicant might not be refused at Stage 2 solely because they are inadmissible for being out of status (A41).